Training One Model to Master Cross-Level Agentic Actions via Reinforcement Learning: Experiments

 \section{Experiments}

-In this section, we present a comprehensive experimental evaluation to empirically validate our proposed framework.
-We specifically investigate how the capacity to dynamically utilize heterogeneous action spaces influences the performance of general-purpose agents in open-ended environments.
-We begin by detailing our experimental setup, including model training protocols, the large-scale benchmark used for evaluation, and the specific metrics employed.
-Our analysis is structured around three core research questions:
+We present a comprehensive evaluation to validate our framework, focusing on how heterogeneous action spaces affect performance in open-ended environments.
+We describe the experimental setup, including training protocols, benchmarks, and evaluation metrics, and address the following questions: